How to Start a Blog in 2022 (A Step-by-Step Guide)

 ( Select Yes)

-FINALLY (Hang in there), you will be asked whether you want to connect your Jetpack account to WordPress.
+Finally, you will be asked whether you want to connect your Jetpack account to WordPress.
 I suggest saying ‘no thanks’ so you can do this later.
 I do not personally use the Jetpack plugin because it slowed down my website big time.

 Once you are done with this, you will be taken to what is known as the backend of your website.
 This is where the magic happens.
 Think of it as the backstage area of a play recital.
 You are going to be getting everything ready for the big show over here.